Open Access Scholarship

 Open Access (OA) describes access to scholarly literature which is:

 "freely availability on the public internet, permitting any users to read, download, copy, distribute, print, search, or link to the full texts of these articles, crawl them for indexing, pass them as data to software, or use them for any other lawful purpose, without financial, legal, or technical barriers other than those inseparable from gaining access to the internet itself.
 The only constraint on reproduction and distribution, and the only role for copyright in this domain, should be to give authors control over the integrity of their work and the right to be properly acknowledged and cited.
 Budapest Open Access Initiative (BOAI)"

 Access to Open Research

-For research outputs and data to be truly reusable, they need to be appropriately licensed for reuse and applying a Creative Commons licence is the easiest method.
+For research outputs and data to be truly reusable, they need to be appropriately licensed and applying a Creative Commons licence is the easiest method.

-F.A.I.R. is a statement of principles for open access to Australia’s research.
+F.A.I.R. is a statement of principles for access to Australia’s research.
 Research outputs should be: